jun297/pytorch-ViT/README.md

 # pytorch-ViT
-### Unofficial implementation of Vision Transformer (ViT) under the pytorch template (https://github.com/victoresque/pytorch-template) from the paper:
+### Unofficial implementation of Vision Transformer (ViT) based on the pytorch template (https://github.com/victoresque/pytorch-template) from the paper:
 An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale

-Trained on CIFAR-10

 ## References:
 For implementation: